Hopkinton, New Hampshire: Demographics

 There were 2,204 households, out of which 32.8% had children under the age of 18 living with them, 63.1% were married couples living together, 7% had a female householder with no husband present, and 26% were non-families.
 19.6% of all households were made up of individuals living alone, and 6.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.54 and the average family size was 2.92.

 In the town, the population was spread out, with 25.3% under the age of 20, 3.3% from 20 to 24, 20.1% from 25 to 44, 35.2% from 45 to 64, and 16.2% who were 65 years of age or older.
 The median age was 45.8 years.

 The median income for a household in the town was $84,911, and the median income for a family was $88,796.
 Males had a median income of $53,806 versus $45,656 for females.
 The per capita income for the town was $40,580.
 About 4.2% of the population was below the poverty line.

 Government

-In the New Hampshire Senate, Hopkinton is in the 15th District, represented by Democrat Dan Feltes.
-On the New Hampshire Executive Council, Hopkinton is in the 2nd District, represented by Democrat Andru Volinsky.
+In the New Hampshire Senate, Hopkinton is in the 15th District, represented by Democrat Becky Whitley.
+On the New Hampshire Executive Council, Hopkinton is in the 2nd District, represented by Democrat Cinde Warmington.
 In the United States House of Representatives, Hopkinton is in New Hampshire's 2nd congressional district, represented by Democrat Ann McLane Kuster.

 Education

 Public education is managed by the Hopkinton School District.
 Kindergarten through third-grade students attend Harold Martin School in Hopkinton village, and fourth through sixth graders attend Maple Street School in Contoocook village.
 The middle school is combined with Hopkinton High School in Contoocook village, which serves seventh through twelfth graders, and its sports teams are nicknamed the Hawks.

-Hopkinton High School consistently performs highly amongst other public schools in New Hampshire.
-According to a study conducted in early 2014 by U.S. News & World Report, Hopkinton High School was ranked 1st among New Hampshire's public schools.
-Hopkinton High School has also been awarded a national silver medal and is ranked nationally #711 of the 19,400 public schools in the US.
-The school has ranked 1st consistently by U.S. News in 2015 and 2016.
-Hopkinton High School consistently ranks within the top 10% of public schools in New Hampshire.

 The town of Hopkinton also includes The Beech Hill School, an independent middle school serving grades 6th through 8th.